-The Tolmie Quarter currently contains a mix of institutional, industrial, office and multi-family residential and single-family residential uses.
-The area is distinguished by the Greater Victoria School Board (School Board) offices and adjacency to the Galloping Goose Trail.
-The Tolmie Quarter's proximity to the future transit hub, Galloping Goose and a diversity of land uses presents unique opportunities for the future of the area.
+The Tolmie Quarter currently contains a mix of institutional, industrial, office and multi-unit and single detached dwelling residential uses.
+The area is distinguished by the Greater Victoria School Board (School Board) offices and adjacency to the Galloping Goose Regional Trail.
+The Tolmie Quarter's proximity to the future transit hub, Galloping Goose Regional and a diversity of land uses presents unique opportunities for the future of the area.
 The pedestrian realm is limited in much of the area, with infrequent street trees, single-side sidewalks and minimal public open space, namely Regina and Taylor Parks.

 The Tolmie Quarter will transition into a centre of community activity.
 The core of the centre will be defined by the redevelopment of the School Board site, seen as a hub for learning and community service uses that may include a public school in combination with other desirable community facilities.
 To ensure the maximum potential of the site is achieved, a master plan will ensure a vibrant arrangement of uses that includes the preservation of the heritage structure and its integrity on the landscape.
-New connections and building orientations will encourage on-site activity and animate the Galloping Goose trail.
+New connections and building orientations will encourage on-site activity and animate the Galloping Goose Regional trail.
 Other properties will evolve in concert with the School Board site and provide an eclectic mix of employment and housing options.
-High-tech, ultra-light industrial and mixed employment uses will contribute to the area's character and support positive public realm improvements.
-Housing will be added to the area through multi-family housing to the west and north with rental housing included on the upper storeys of light industrial / mixed-employment sites.
+Tech, ultra-light industrial and mixed employment uses will contribute to the area's character and support positive public realm improvements.
+Housing will be added to the area through multi-unit housing to the west and north included on the upper storeys of light industrial/mixedemployment sites.

-The area will be well connected, with seamless transitions to multi-modal transit hub, the Galloping Goose trail, and streets animated with store fronts, live-work units and inviting community spaces.
-Active transportation options, peopleoriented public spaces and unique work and work-live opportunities will fuel the success of the area.
-4.
+The area will be well connected, with seamless transitions to multi-modal transit hub, the Galloping Goose Regional trail, and streets animated with store fronts, live-work units and inviting community spaces.
+Active transportation options, people-oriented public spaces and unique work and worklive opportunities will fuel the success of the area.